Synthesis for Biology and Medicine (Centre for Doctoral Training)

 About the course

-The programme offers joint academic-industrial training in all aspects of synthesis coupled with an in-depth appreciation of its application to biology and medicine.
+The SBM CDT programme is a research degree leading to the award of a DPhil.
+The CDT offers joint academic-industrial training in all aspects of chemical synthesis coupled with an in-depth appreciation of its application to biology and medicine.

-The programme aims to train next-generation doctoral scientists in the practice of chemical synthesis coupled with an in-depth appreciation of its application to biology and medicine.
-It also aims to train graduates capable of addressing major challenges across the entire remit of organic chemistry with a focus on skills relevant to the pharmaceutical and agrochemical industries.
+The programme aims to train next-generation doctoral scientists capable of addressing major challenges across the entire remit of organic chemistry, with a focus on skills relevant to the pharmaceutical and agrochemical industries.

-The programme was designed in collaboration with eleven international pharmaceutical and agrochemical companies who have offered specific expertise to enhance the CDT's training and research.
-To ensure free exchange of information and expertise between all academic and industrial partners the CDT will adopt an intellectual property-free model consistent with its focus on basic science.
+Designed in collaboration with international pharmaceutical and agrochemical companies who have offered specific expertise to enhance the CDT's training and research, the CDT has adopted an open-access model to ensure free exchange of information, knowledge and expertise between all students, academics and industrial partners.

-Students are admitted to the programme without being assigned to a specific research group and will be trained initially thorough a series of taught courses in a single cohort in all aspects of organic synthesis.
-You will subsequently undertake two 16-week research rotations in laboratories of your choosing before joining a specific group for a substantive three-year DPhil research project.
-To enable significant and long term research goals to be tackled, research projects will be clustered into six broad areas (‘project fields’):
+Students are admitted to the programme without being assigned to a specific research group and are trained initially through a series of taught courses in a single cohort in all aspects of organic synthesis.
+Details on the modules are provided on the course’s website.
+Students subsequently undertake two 16-week research rotations in laboratories of their choosing before joining a specific group for a substantive three-year DPhil research project.
+To enable significant and long term research goals to be tackled, research projects are clustered into four broad areas (‘project fields’):

 - natural product chemistry

 - tools for chemical biology.